On triples of ideal chambers in A2-buildings: Preliminaries

 }

-The cross ratio naturally extends to non generic quadruples that are {\em \nondegeneratedQ{}}, that is quadruples $(\xi_1,\xi_2,\xi_3,\xi_4)$ {\em without triple point} (i.e. any three of the points are not equal), which is equivalent to the following condition:
+The cross ratio naturally extends to {\em \nondegenerateQ{}} quadruples, that are quadruples $(\xi_1,\xi_2,\xi_3,\xi_4)$ {\em without triple point} (i.e. any three of the points are not equal), which is equivalent to the following condition:

 We then set

 We now recall some basic properties that we will use.